oblivia-simplex/Narrativity/2_strang.md

 ## 4:59am

-He pats his suit pocket, fingers the traveler\'s checks in his shoes.
+He pats his suit pocket, fingers the traveler's checks in his shoes.
 Trucks begin to unload themselves all around.
 Drop off to sleep.
 Many floors up the windows are missing.
 Entry is enclosed.
 Water continues to drip.